Channel-wise Knowledge Distillation for Dense Prediction: Our Method

 \subsection{Channel-wise Distillation}

-Inspired by Figure \ref{fig:intro}(c), the activation of different channels encodes the saliency of scene categories of an input image.
-Besides, a well-trained teacher network tends to produce activation maps of clearer category-specific masks for each channel---which is expected--- as illustrated on the right part of Figure \ref{fig:overview}.
-We propose a novel channel-wise distillation paradigm to guide the student to directly learn the channel-wise distribution from the well-trained teacher.
+To better exploit the knowledge in each channel, we propose to \textit{softly} align activations of corresponding channels between the teacher and student networks.
+To do so, we first convert activations of a channel into a probability distribution such that we can measure the discrepancy using a probability distance metric such as the KL divergence.
+As demonstrated in Figure \ref{fig:intro}(c), the activations of different channels tend to encode the saliency of scene categories of an input image.
+Besides, a well-trained teacher network for semantic segmentation shows activation maps of clear category-specific masks for each channel---which is expected--- as displayed on the right part of Figure \ref{fig:overview}.
+Here, we propose a novel channel-wise distillation paradigm to guide the student to learn the knowledge from a well-trained teacher.

-As illustrated in Figure \ref{fig:overview}, our method consists of the teacher network, student network, and channel-wise distillation module.
-The teacher and student network are denoted as $T$ and $S$, and the activation maps from $T$ and $S$ are $y^{T}$ and $y^{S}$, respectively.
-The channel-wise distillation loss can be formulated as:
+Let us denote the teacher and student networks as $T$ and $S$, and the activation maps from $T$ and $S$ are $y^{T}$ and $y^{S}$, respectively.
+The channel-wise distillation loss can be formulated as in a general form:

-Here, we give a simple but effective scheme for $\phi$ and $\varphi$ in Equation~\eqref{eq:cw}.
-First, we apply a softmax normalization to transfer the activation values in each channel into a distribution $\phi_{cw}$:
+In our case, $\phi(\cdot ) $ is used to convert the activation values into a probability distribution as below:

-where $c = 1,...,C$. $C$ is the number of channels and $\mathcal{T}$ is the temperature.
-The distribution will be softer if we use a larger $\mathcal{T}$, which means we focus on more regions in each channel.
-By applying the softmax normalization, we remove the influences of different magnitude scales between the large networks and the compact networks, which will benefit the knowledge distillation as shown in the previous work~\cite{wang2020defense}.
-A $1\times1$ convolution layer will be employed to upsampling the number of channels for the student network if the number of channels is different between the teacher and the student.
-The spatial locations with higher probability are the most salient regions, presumably corresponding to the most useful signals for semantic segmentation.
+where $c = 1,2,..., C$ indexes the channel; and $ i $ indexes the spatial location of a channel. $\mathcal{T}$ is a hyper-parameter (the temperature).
+The probability becomes softer if we use a larger $\mathcal{T}$, meaning that we focus on a wider spatial region for each channel.
+By applying the softmax normalization, we remove the influences of magnitude scales between the large networks and the compact networks.
+This normalization is helpful in KD as observed in \cite{wang2020defense}.
+A $1\times1$ convolution layer is employed to upsample the number of channels for the student network if the number of channels mismatches between the teacher and the student. $\varphi (\cdot ) $ evaluates the discrepancy between the channel distribution from the teacher network and the student network.
+We use the KL divergence:

-We use the KL divergence to minimize the discrepancy of the channel-wise distribution between the teacher and student network, and the knowledge distillation function $\varphi_{cw}$, can be formulated as: